edwardlavender/flapper/README.md

 The [`flapper`](https://edwardlavender.github.io/flapper/)
 family-equivalent of the COA algorithm is the acoustic-contour (AC) algorithm.
-This approach represents the information from acoustic detections in the form of acoustic centroids, which contract and expand in line with the distribution of uncertainty in the individual’s location when it is detected and in the gaps between detections.
-The acoustic-centroid depth-contour (ACDC) algorithm combines the AC and DC algorithms, using PAT data to inform the area within which depth contours are most likely to be found.
+This approach represents the information from acoustic detections in the form of acoustic containers, which contract and expand in line with the distribution of uncertainty in the individual’s location when it is detected and in the gaps between detections.
+The acoustic-container depth-contour (ACDC) algorithm combines the AC and DC algorithms, using PAT data to inform the area within which depth contours are most likely to be found.
 These algorithms are implemented with the `acdc*()` family of functions:

   - `acs_setup_mobility()` examines the assumption of a constant ‘mobility’ parameter;
-  - `acs_setup_centroids()` defines the detection centroids for the algorithm(s);
+  - `acs_setup_containers()` defines the detection containers for the algorithm(s);
   - `acs_setup_detection_kernels()` defines detection probability
     kernels for the algorithm(s);